-The IV estimates show that increased lead exposure lowers short-run fertility as measured by the general fertility rate, and completed fertility as measured by children ever born.
+The IV estimates show that increased lead exposure lowers not only short-run fertility as measured by the general fertility rate, but also completed fertility as measured by children ever born.
 For airborne lead in 1978-1988, the increase in the general fertility rate for women ages 15-44 years implied by the average observed decrease in airborne lead is 4.5 births per 1,000 women per year, which is 6.7 percent of mean fertility.
 Using the 1980 and 1990 census data on children ever born, IV estimates also show the increase in completed fertility implied by the average observed decrease in airborne lead is 0.14 children per woman, which is 6.4 percent of mean fertility.
-For topsoil in the 2000s, our estimates suggest that counties with lead concentration above the median have general fertility rates that are 7.8 births per 1,000 women per year lower than counties below the median, which is 11 percent of mean fertility.
-The last finding is particularly concerning, because it suggests that lead may continue to impair fertility today, both in the United States and in other countries that have significant amounts of lead in topsoil.
+The surprisingly similar percent changes in the general fertility rate and completed fertility suggest that the short-run effects might not be offset by a reversion-to-the-mean behavior in later years of the reproductive cycle.